cvjena/stylotool/README.md

-# STYLOTOOL - an easy-to-use stylistic device detection tool for stylometry
+# FreeStylo - an easy-to-use stylistic device detection tool for stylometry

 An easy-to-use package for detecting stylistic devices in text.
 This package is designed to be used in stylometry, the study of linguistic style.